Peter-Vanderhyde/funcy-lang/README.md

 # Funcy Syntax Highlighting Extension for Visual Studio Code

-This extension provides syntax highlighting for the Funcy programming language.
+Provides syntax highlighting for the Funcy programming language.
 Funcy is a Python-inspired scripting language designed for simplicity, flexibility, and logical coding.

 ## Features